 If you are like us and have different Sony cameras with different types of batteries, the NP2 is, at least on paper, one of the best options around.
 Here is some general information and specs on this charger:

-- The NP2 has no less than 7 major protections including over-current, over-charge, over-capacity, over-temperature, over-discharge as well as abnormal battery monitoring and abnormal internal resistance monitoring.
+- The NP2 has no less than 7 major protections including over-current, over-charge, over-capacity, over-temperature, over-discharge well as abnormal battery monitoring, and abnormal internal resistance monitoring.

 - Patented stackable battery compartment design with two independent charging channels, supporting multiple ways of hybrid charging.